Skip to main content

 Direct SIEM Integrations

 Within the SIEM platform, delivered logs can be analyzed alongside other system and application logs.
-This data is commonly used to monitor authentication activity, file uploads and downloads, configuration changes, automation activity, and connection failures.
+The data is commonly used to monitor authentication activity, file uploads and downloads, configuration changes, automation activity, and connection failures.
 SIEM platforms apply correlation rules, alerts, and dashboards to support monitoring, investigation, and operational analysis.

 Log File Streaming